semaphoreci/semaphore/docs/docs/using-semaphore/self-hosted.md

 ![Self hosted architecture](./img/self-hosted-overview.jpg)

+## Self-hosted agents limitations {#limtations}

+Jobs running on self-hosted agents have the following limitations:

+- [sem-service](../reference/toolbox#sem-service) and [sem-version](../reference/toolbox#sem-version) do not work on self-hosted agents
+- [SSH debugging](#debug) works in [a different way]
+- On Kubernetes agents, only [Docker based environments](./pipelines#docker-environments) are supported
+- The CI environment may persist between jobs on certain configurations

 ## Agent lifecycle {#lifecycle}

 The agent attempts on startup to register with the Semaphore Control Plane by sending a registration request.
 Once registered, it waits for jobs.
 Repeated failure to register the agent causes it to shutdown.